-My research has historically spanned four broadly defined areas:
+My research has historically spanned four broad areas:

-- I have been very interested to watch the evolution of the field of User Experience from it’s early days to the recent emergence of Enterprise User Experience as a distinct specialty within the field.
+User Experience.
+I have enjoyed watching the evolution of the field of User Experience from it’s early days to the recent emergence of Enterprise User Experience as a distinct specialty within the field.
 That interest leads me to write about things like a Maturity Model for UX, how to contend with the conflation of UX with Design Thinking, and more.

-- For most of my career, I have found myself surrounded by individuals and teams with deep expertise in domains unfamiliar to me (such as computer science).
-As a result, I am also curious about and committed to making multi-disciplinary teams work, because I recognize that as an anthropologist with training in design theory, my skills alone aren’t sufficient to meet the needs of my executive stakeholders, customers, and colleagues.
+Collaboration.
+For most of my career, I have found myself surrounded by individuals and teams with deep expertise in domains unfamiliar to me (such as computer science, and more recently data science).
+As a result, I am also curious about and committed to making interdisciplinary teams work.
+I recognize that as an anthropologist with training in design theory, my skills alone aren’t sufficient to meet the needs of my executive stakeholders, customers, and colleagues.

-- For as long as I can remember, I have been interested in how artists express themselves in relation (or response) to their socio-cultural context.
-This is not an interest in art history as a formal discipline.
-Rather, it is an interest in how creative expression changes in response to the conditions in which artists find themselves.
+Art & Culture.
+For as long as I can remember, I have been interested in how artists express themselves in relation (or response) to their socio-cultural context.
+This is not an interest in art history.
+It is an interest in how creative expression changes in response to the conditions in which artists find themselves.